bcgov/mds/functional-tests/README.md

 If you've never managed to run the functional tests locally before, make certain your .env file matches the .env example.
 You will need to get the password from openshift secrets.

-- data clean up fails with an error like `org.postgresql.util.PSQLException: FATAL: role "mds" does not exist`:
+- Data clean up fails with an error like `org.postgresql.util.PSQLException: FATAL: role "mds" does not exist`:

-You may be running postgress locally for a different project.
-Make certain to stop that process, then run `make database` in the project route.
+You may be running postgres locally for a different project.
+Make certain to stop that process, then run `make database` in the project root.